IMERSS/pnw-bryo-atlas/content/taxa/Plagiochila semidecurrens.md

       </div>
   </div>

 </div>

 <h2 id="distinguishing-features">Distinguishing Features</h2>

 <a href="/taxa/Plagiochila">Plagiochila</a> semidecurrens is an uncommon plant of very wet habitats, where its horizontal stems are laden with drooping, roundly folded and very toothy leaves that are shiny when dry.
-The spine-like teeth are unique for the genus on account of their number (many!) and length (up to 6 cells long).
+The spine-like teeth are unique for the genus in the region on account of their number (many!) and length (up to 6 cells long).

 <h2 id="similar-species">Similar species</h2>